S-Temple/637Assignment4/seng637-a4-team_6.md

 the test is as follows range(-10, 20) and constrained value is -22.
 Since the input value is still lower than the negated upper value (-20), the test was unaffected and the mutant survived

-Adding tests with similar equivalence classes but differeing values would kill more mutants like this.
+Adding tests with similar equivalence classes but differing values would kill more mutants like this.
 Increasing the diversity of the tests at the cost taking more time to implement and run them

 **getCentralValue mutants:**

 ![](media/RangegetCentralValue.png)
-> getCentralValue() is a single statment method.
+> getCentralValue() is a single statement method.
 ![](media/RangegetCentralValueMutants.png)
 > 47 different mutations applied to this single line.
 > - Mutation type 1 substituted the values 2.0 with 1.0 (Mutation 1, 2, 28, 29, 38, 39): Replaces the constant 2.0 with 1.0 in the expression this.lower / 2.0 + this.upper / 2.0.
-This type of mutation was always detected by the test suite meanign it triggered a test failure and was "KILLED".
+This type of mutation was always detected by the test suite meaning it triggered a test failure and was "KILLED".
 It makes sense that it would be detected as it changes the expression in a way that cause a incorrect value to be returned.
 > - Mutation type 2 replaced math operators with different operations.
 (Mutations 3, 4, 5, 16, 17, 18): For the same reasons as the first type the return value will be incorrect and the test will fail.
 > - Mutation type 3 replaces the math expression with 0.0d (Mutation 6): Any test expecting a value of 0.0 may pass but the rest fail causing the Mutation to be killed.
 > - Mutation type 4 replaces the math expression x with -(x-1).
 (Mutation 7) example: